FEniCS/dolfinx/python/doc/source/api.rst

 pybind11 wrapped interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are interfaces to the C++ component of DOLFIN, and are low-level and subject to change.
+These are interfaces to the C++ component of DOLFINx, and are low-level and subject to change.
 They are not intended for application-level use.